 It is recognised that accepting admission or transfer of residents poses a risk of introducing COVID-19, even where processes to manage the risks are in place however it is essential that this risk is balanced against the consequences of restricting access to a facility/service or disproportionately impacting on the wellbeing of residents.
-The risk of harm from introduction of COVID-19 is greatly reduced when residents and staff have significant vaccine protection.
+The risk of harm from introduction of COVID-19 is greatly reduced when residents and staff who are fully vaccinated.